ethereum-optimism/specs/specs/governance/gov-token.md

 function in the `Alligator` contract, allowing the `Alligator` contract to consume the hooks and update its delegation and checkpoint mappings accordingly.

-If the call to the Alligator's `afterTokenTransfer` function fails, the token transfer must still be completed, and an `AlligatorCallFailed` event will be emitted to indicate the failed call.
+If the call to the Alligator's `afterTokenTransfer` function fails, the token transfer must still be completed, and the following
+`AlligatorCallFailed` event will be emitted to indicate the failed call:

 ```solidity
 emit AlligatorCallFailed(from, to, amount);